Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 ### Credential Validation

-Volume: Depends on NTLM usage.
-Could be high on DCs and low on clients and servers.
+Volume: `Depends on NTLM usage.
+Could be high on DCs and low on clients and servers.`

 Default settings: `Client OS: No Auditing` | `Server OS: Success`

-Recommended settings: `Success and Failure`
+Recommended settings: `Client and Server OSes: Success and Failure`

 Notable Sigma rules:
 * `Metasploit SMB Authentication`: Detect when someone is running Metasploit on your network.